csc301-2024-s/deliverable-1-37-edunexus/deliverables/D1/planning.md

 #### Q8: How will you work as a team?

-We will have two weekly meetings on Thursdays 7:30 to 9:00 pm and on Fridays 6:00 to 7:00 pm.
+We will have two weekly meetings (both online) on Thursdays 7:30 to 9:00 pm and on Fridays 6:00 to 7:00 pm.
 Our Thursday meetings will cover what each of us would be doing for the following week and our Friday meetings will cover what each of us have done for the previous week.
 Coding sessions will happen anytime of the week where a small group of the team members will work together either in-person or online for a short amount of time.

 #### Q9: How will you organize your team?